Khaing-su-wai/miit_fdp/README.md

 # Combinational Logic Optimisations

-We will try to understand each of the above mentioned combinational optimisations through different RTL code examples.
-For each example, We also check the synthesis implementation through yosys to understand how the optimisations take place.
+To understand each of the above mentioned combinational optimizations through different RTL code examples, also check the synthesis implementation through yosys to understand how the optimisations take place.

 All the optimisation examples are in files opt_check.v, opt_check4.v, and multiple_modules_opt.v.
 All of these files are present under the verilog_files directory.